The Definitive Guide To Conducting An Instagram Audit

 First, if roughly 10% of your followers are bots, any analysis you run on your followers will be skewed.
 In some cases, you may end up wasting a lot of effort trying to reach out to a certain demographic that turns out to be entirely fake.
 Fake followers add a lot of noise to your data set and prevent you from seeing a clear picture of your audience, so it’s essential to get rid of them during an Instagram follower audit.

 Secondly, having too many fake followers can hurt your brand image.
 Even if you didn’t purchase fake followers, visitors to your profile won’t know that.
 If a visitor sees a huge follower count with very little engagement, they may assume that your brand is engaging in deceptive business tactics.
 Regardless of what conclusions a visitor comes to, having a lot of fake followers comes across as suspicious, and it’s not a good look.
+To know the audience quality of Instagram account you can use HypeAuditor free Instagram Audit tool.

 That’s why the second step in any Instagram audit should be to purge your account of any fake followers.
 Luckily, there are a few tools that can make your Instagram follower audit easier.